 Otherwise, the remaining work must be submitted by the Final Incomplete deadline (for both fall and spring classes, the final deadline is the first day of classes in the following fall term) or by the deadline set by the instructor if earlier.
 The final letter grade will appear next to the I grade on the transcript (e.g. IA, IB-, etc.).

 If the remaining work is not submitted by the deadline, the student will receive a grade with the missing work averaged in as an F.

 If a student has completed all coursework except the final exam, they can seek approval for a Deferred Exam (see below).

 Courses in which the student receives the grade of D may not be counted toward the major requirement or the minor option.
-Courses graded D that are retaken for a higher grade will not receive degree credit when repeated.
+Courses graded D that are retaken for a higher grade will not receive degree credit when repeated, but can be used to satisfy a major or minor requirement.
 Both enrollments and grades appear on the transcript, but the grade received the second time does not count in the gpa.